It’s me again.

 I’d had a rough week.
 One of those weeks where work-life and home-life in no way balance because both are demanding overtime.
 Where all of Ottawa is out of diaper genies, the grocery store won’t let me leave and there is nothing in the house that begins with the letter T for show and tell.

 Kevin Spacey made me feel better.
 Maybe he’ll help you too?

 So, that winds up my Top of the Pops as it were.
 That said, here are a few posts I love that I think you should appreciate now, so as to avoid the rush.

 So, ever since reading Dracula at 15 I’ve been hooked and in the past two decades I have amassed quite the collection of vampire fiction and movies.
-For the past two years in the week prior to Halloween, I have done a Vampire A to Z highlighting my favourites from the genre.
+For the past three years in the week prior to Halloween, I have done a Vampire A to Z highlighting my favourites from the genre.
 Here’s the post that launched the 2014 list.

 If you made it to the end – thank you for reading through and I hope you enjoyed what you read.
 I generally update the page a few times a year.

 I do hope you’ll surf about, comment, and visit again.